Shatanjay Sudha

 Choose the approach you can actually manage well.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me assess whether direct equities or pooled funds fit my temperament, attention, and skill better.
+Assess my situation and assess whether direct equities or pooled funds fit my temperament, attention, and skill better.

 - Country, currency, and tax context: